 They won’t just remove the blackhead, they’d first prep your skin to make them easier to remove.
 Then, afterward, they’d also know what to do to the pores that were once filled with blackheads.

-If you are a DIY girl, just like many of us, you might be thinking of extracting the blackhead on your own, there are far more ways than just to use brute force to pick them out.
+If you are a DIY girl, just like many of us, you might be thinking of extracting the blackhead on your own, there are far more ways than just using brute force to pick them out.

 They are as follows: